(one synonym : Philobota cosmia Turner, 1935)

 This Caterpillar is thought to live in a cylindrical case open at both ends, constructed from rolling up a piece of a dead leaf, and securing and lining it with silk.
 The caterpillar probably feeds on the ground on dead leaves of

 The adult moths are dark brown with three ragged cream bands across each forewing.
-The hindwings are plain brown, each with a pale band along the costa and a broad hairy fringe around the wingtip, margin, and inner margin.
+The hindwings are plain brown, each with a pale band along the costa and a broad hairy fringe around the wingtip, margin, and hind margin.
 The wingspan is about 1.5 cms.

 The species has been found in: